LouisSilva/LethalCompanyHauntedHarpist/Thunderstore/README.md

 **I found a bug, where can I report it?**

 I really appreciate bug reports, so feel free to report them in the Lethal Company Modding Discord or create a new issue on my GitHub page

-# Future Update: Version 2

-Version 2 of the Haunted Harpist will be a complete rework of the mod.
-It will add several more ghosts, mini-boss ghosts and a main boss ghost.

-These ghosts will also be the main entities that you will see in the **WIP** Luigi's Mansion dungeon interior.
-The main idea is that these ghosts will be able to interact with their environment (the Luigi's Mansion interior), creating a better and more immersive experience.

 # Acknowledgements